 Term Definition -E- early retirement As it is defined by ASRS, early retirement can be used to meet the RASL Program retirement requirement.
 ASRS allows early retirement for employees beginning at age fifty (50) with at least five (5) years of service.
-However, for deceased employees, early does not qualify for the RASL Program. e-business point of contact The person within an agency with responsibility for registering with the Federal government concerning Federal grant matters. eCivis An automated system, administered by the Arizona Office of Grants and Federal Resources, containing grant-related information such as grant opportunities, grant applications and grant awards. eCivis is used to manage grants from award receipt through closeout and can be used to research grant opportunities and apply for grants. eCivis is the entry point for grants into AFIS. economic resources measurement focus The economic resources measurement focus takes into account all assets that are available to an entity, not only cash or soon-to-be cash assets.
+However, for deceased employees, early does not qualify for the RASL Program. economic resources measurement focus The economic resources measurement focus takes into account all assets that are available to an entity, not only cash or soon-to-be cash assets.
 Long-term assets and long-term liabilities are both included when the economic resources measurement focus is used.
 Moreover, expenses that do not involve the expenditure of cash are recorded as costs of operations when the economic resources measurement focus is used to prepare financial statements. educational assistance A reimbursement made to an employee for educational expenses incurred in pursuit of a degree or specialized training. effect Something that is produced by an agency or cause; result; consequence.
 The state of being operative or functional; operation or execution; accomplishment or fulfillment.
 To produce as an effect; bring about; accomplish; make happen. effective To be actually in operation or in force; functioning. effective date The date upon which an accounting event occurred, irrespective of the date upon which it is recorded.
-The date upon which a law, statute, rule, policy or other directive comes into force.
+The date upon which a law, statute, rule, policy or other directive comes into force. effective retirement date The retirement date on file with an Authorized State Retirement System.
+For the purposes of the RASL Program, the effective retirement date must be at least one (1) calendar day after the termination date and no later than thirty-one (31) calendar days after termination.